Watson or Crick?

 Francis Crick, on his discovery of DNA structure

-On this day eight years ago, the likely most creative biologist of the twentieth century died in San Diego, California.
+On this day eight years ago, the possibly most creative biologist of the twentieth century died in San Diego, California.
 He was one of the greatest scientists of of all time, along with Einstein,

 Where is the Life we have lost in living?